-MAKESHOP® is a space for children and families to make, play and design using “real stuff”—materials, tools, processes and ideas.
+MAKESHOP® is a space for children and families to make, play and design using “real stuff”— the same materials, tools, and processes used by professional artists, builders, programmers and creators of all kinds.
 It is also a place where physical materials and digital media resources intersect; where visitors are encouraged to be curious, creative, experimental and innovative.
-A team of skilled makers, artists and educators is always on hand to help visitors translate their visions into tangible objects.
-Through special programs, you can make alongside visiting indie crafters, hackers and inventors too.
+A team of skilled makers and educators is always on hand to help visitors translate their visions into tangible objects.
+Visiting indie crafters, hackers and inventors also stop by too.

 - Take Apart with recycled toys, electrical systems and small appliances

-- Build-IT: a custom made building system that lets children create unique structures using panels, nuts and bolts, and real tools
+- Build-It: a custom-made building system that lets children create large-scale structures using nuts, bolts, hinges, brackets and panels made of various materials.

-- Open-ended play and material exploration such as Clinky Rods and Sanding and Sorting Tables
+- Open-ended play and material exploration areas such as Clinky Rods, Light Pipes and Magnet Maze.

-MAKESHOP® is a partnership among Children’s Museum of Pittsburgh, Carnegie Mellon’s Entertainment Technology Center (ETC) and the University of Pittsburgh Center for Learning in Out-of-School Environments (UPCLOSE).
+MAKESHOP® is a partnership of Children’s Museum of Pittsburgh, Carnegie Mellon’s Entertainment Technology Center (ETC) and the University of Pittsburgh Center for Learning in Out-of-School Environments (UPCLOSE).

 The Art Here

 - The Children's Museum's prototyping process was key to the creation of MAKESHOP®.
-We had offered many of these activities in the past; in Summer 2011, we began exploring more open-ended, tinkering style programs, with greater facilitation, in a maker space.
+We had offered many of these activities in the past but in the summer of 2011, we began exploring more open-ended, tinkering-style programs, with greater facilitation, in a dedicated maker space.

 - MAKESHOP® is designed as a real workshop - unpolished, accessible and functional - and was built using wood and metal with exposed fasteners to tell the story of how things are made.